Most behavioural problems involve the following:

 Aftab has over 20 years experience of modifying dog behaviours and trained with the Cambridge Institute of Dog Behaviour and the International School for Canine Psychology and Behaviour.

-A consultation can cost between £250 and £500 depending on the clients precise requirements.
+A consultation can cost anywhere between £150 and £1,000 depending on the clients precise location and requirements.
 In brief, this cost includes:

 - Consultation normally lasting between 3 – 5 hours